lyk91471872/MIDI-Harmonization-LCZS/README.md

 - Implement additional metrics for voice leading analysis
 - Add harmonic progression analysis
 - Expand comparison across different model checkpoints
+- Data augmentation and better penalty design for the model in general.

 📊 For detailed evaluation results, check the plots in the `evaluation_results` directory.
 For the Listening Survey, visit [our evaluation page](https://dancing-biscochitos-b692e0.netlify.app/)